 All students participating in the Marching Band activity (including Color Guard students) or Dance Teams must have a physical examination prior to participating in outdoor rehearsals.
-Starting in the 2020-21 school year, only freshman and juniors, as well as any students new to the program, are required to have physical examinations.
+All students are required to have an annual physical examination.
 Proof of the physical is the UIL Preparticipation Physical Evaluation - Physical Examination form, which must be signed by a physician or certified medical professional with the provider's office stamp or business card affixed to the bottom of the form.
 The head director will enforce compliance with the UIL Marching Band Physical requirement and track student compliance in Rank One.

 Physical examinations must be completed by an authorized medical provider on or after April 1 to be valid for the next school year.
 Many insurance companies pay for one wellness check per year.
-Students should schedule their wellness check in order to complete their preparticipation physical examination after April 1 and prior to the first Marching Band or Dance Team rehearsal.
+Students should schedule their wellness check to complete their preparticipation physical examination after April 1 and prior to the first Marching Band or Dance Team rehearsal.
 This includes any May or June "Mini-Camps", Leadership Camps, Percussion Camps, Freshman Camps, Dance Officer Camps, or Dance Team Camps held prior to August 1.
 Students can obtain a physical examination either by their physician/authorized medical provider or by Houston Methodist at one of the in-District dates/locations.